Tuning the Implicit Regularizer of Masked Diffusion Language Models: Enhancing Generalization via Insights from $k$-Parity: Proof of and

 \end{theorem}

 \begin{proof} Recall the effective loss in \cref{eq:eff loss}

 We denote

 For any fixed $\W$, the optimal readout $\bv^*$ is not unique if $\bSigma(\W)$ is rank-deficient.
 However, the set of minimizers forms an affine space, and every point in this set yields the identical effective loss $\mathcal{L}_{\mathrm{eff}}$.
-For simplicity, we choose which is the unique minimum-norm solution.
+For simplicity, we choose